blkchain/blkchain/README.md

 ```

 This will read all blocks and upload them to Postgres.
 On a 2011
-thinkpad with a spinning hard drive running Linux, and the whole
+thinkpad with a spinning hard drive running Linux, the whole import
-import takes approximately 9 hours (~9,000 Tx/s), plus additional
+takes approximately 9 hours (~9,000 Tx/s), plus additional X hours to
-X hours to build the indexes and constraints.
+build the indexes and constraints.

 On first run `import` will create the tables, initially without any
 indexes.
 This is as to keep the first import as fast as possible, the